woodbri/family-tree-nodejs/README.md

 Databases are stored in ./db/&lt;dbname&gt;/&lt;dbname&gt;.\*.
 There are typically 3 files here:

 * &lt;dbname&gt;.db - the sqlite database
-* &lt;dbname&gt;.cfg - database specific configuration information
+* &lt;dbname&gt;.js - database specific configuration information
 * &lt;dbname&gt;.about - html about this database that gets displayed as part of the home page for this database

-To load a GEDCOM file, run these commands and then edit mygedcom.cfg (see below for details) and mygedcom.about as appropriate for your GEDCOM:
+To load a GEDCOM file, run these commands and then edit mygedcom.js (see below for details) and mygedcom.about as appropriate for your GEDCOM:

 ```
 bin/load-gedcom < path/to/mygedcom.ged